JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

 - GUIs much better with multiple files, multiple changes per file
 - need to set up a conflict, then compare
     + merge branch new-chef into master; conflicts result (and non-conflicting changes, too!)
+        * be aware of non-conflicting changes!  when they are "wrong", you'll get bitten
     + in editor
     + Sublime Merge; base/merge
+    + Stuart likes kdiff3 for similar reasons (shows you the two conflicting files, the resulting file, **and** the common ancestor) (but looks like a pain to config...)
     + GitHub desktop tool doesn't have a built-in merge confict tool
         * IntelliJ/PyCharm and others do
-    + Stuart likes kdiff3 because it shows you the two conflicting files, the resulting file, **and** the common ancestor (looks like a pain to config?)

 ## git reset
 - moved from week 2!
 - this is a powerful and dangerous command; usually used for getting yourself out of trouble in your repo
 - we now have background to understand how it works
-- as we've seen, git checkout moves HEAD
+- recall git checkout moves HEAD and updates local files to match new commit
-- git reset moves both HEAD and the branch label
+- git reset moves both HEAD and the branch label, and working set, and staging
-    + its arguments (hard, soft, mixed) determine what happens to local files and staged files
+    + its arguments (hard, soft, mixed) determine details
     + note staging area = staging index = "the index"
     + --hard = most common, most dangerous; sets local/staged files = HEAD
         * basically, discards everything and resets HEAD and branch to chosen commit